FXR Covered Call Strategy

 FXR (First Trust Industrials/Producer Durables AlphaDEX Fund), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The First Trust Industrials/Producer Durables AlphaDEX Fund is an exchange-traded fund.
-The investment objective of the Fund is to seek investment results that correspond generally to the price and yield, before fees and expenses, of an equity index called the StrataQuant Industrials Index.
+The First Trust Industrials/Producer Durables AlphaDEX Fund operates as an exchange-traded fund (ETF).
+Its central goal is to mirror the price and yield performance, before accounting for any fees or expenses, of the StrataQuant Industrials Index, an equity benchmark.

 What is a covered call on FXR?